ExpressionEngine/ExpressionEngine-User-Guide/source/fieldtypes/fluid.rst

 - The ```{if no_results}``` tag is not valid within the prefixed variable pairs.
 - Count variables available in some variable pairs (grid and relationship) restart at 1 each loop.
 So the total_results for a relationship tag pair would refer to the total number of relationships for that specific instance of the relationship field.
-- All native fields aside from a Fluid Field field can be included in a Fluid Field.
+- All native fields aside from a Fluid field can be included in a Fluid field.

 Field Examples
 ==============